garrandall/popular-music-data/tracks/i-ve-been-waiting-for-you-guys-next-door.md

 Girl I've been saving my love all this time
 Cuz I knew someday I would find
-The one that i've loved for so long in my mind
+The one that I've loved for so long in my mind

 From the moment that I looked in your eyes
 I saw the girl I've loved all my life